Deli Boys: Critical response

 On Metacritic, the series holds a weighted average score of 74/100 based on 11 critics, indicating "generally favorable" reviews.

 Devan Suber from IGN gave Deli Boys a rating of 9 out of 10, calling it a standout crime comedy with sharp humor, cultural relevance, and fast-paced dialogue.
 He praised Jagannathan's performance, naming her one of the best new TV characters of the year.
 While Suber noted that lead actors Saagar Shaikh and Asif Ali took some time to settle into their roles, he found the series consistently engaging.
 He also appreciated how Deli Boys highlighted aspects of the Pakistani immigrant experience without losing its comedic focus.
 Kourtnee Jackson from CNET described Deli Boys as a wildly entertaining mix of dark comedy, crime drama, and action, comparing it to Weeds and The Brothers Sun.
 She highlighted the strong chemistry between Asif Ali and Saagar Shaikh as the Dar brothers and praised Jagannathan's performance as a memorable mentor.
 Although Jackson questioned the moral aspects of the characters' actions, she ultimately found the series engaging and entertaining.

 Tania Hussain of Collider appreciated the show for its fast-paced, irreverent humor and sharp writing, blending absurd situations with authentic cultural elements.
 She found the performances of Ali and Shaikh to be particularly impressive, noting their strong chemistry and impeccable comedic timing.
 Hussain stated that the supporting cast, especially Jagannathan, added depth to the show.
 She complimented the series for its unpredictable storytelling, vibrant character dynamics, and unique mix of comedy and crime.
 Alison Herman of Variety stated that Deli Boys provides a fresh take on the crime comedy genre, using farcical humor to explore mafia tropes from a Pakistani American perspective.
 She praised the show's blend of dark comedy and cultural specificity.
 Jagannathan's portrayal of Auntie Lucky was noted as a standout performance, and the show's quick pacing and sitcom-style storytelling added to its appeal.
 However, Herman felt the series lacked emotional depth but concluded that Deli Boys remains a unique and engaging addition to Hulu's lineup.

 Accolades

+Deli Boys was nominated for Best Comedy TV Spot - TV/Streaming Series at the 2025 Golden Trailer Awards.
 At the 2025 Gotham TV Awards, Saagar Shaikh was nominated for Outstanding Lead Performance in a Comedy Series, while Poorna Jagannathan won for Outstanding Supporting Performance in a Comedy Series.